 - The Hobo seems to have played Devil's Advocate (by implying the whole thing was a dream.)

-- The Hobo makes a reference to Charles Dickens novel A Christmas Carol by playing with a toy puppet of Ebeneezer Scrooge.
+- The Hobo makes a reference to Charles Dickens' novel A Christmas Carol by playing with a toy puppet of Ebenezer Scrooge.
 He uses the puppet to scare the protagonist, and calls the kid a Scrooge, a doubter, and an unbeliever.
-This scene crosses into Nightmare Fuel territory even after its revealed the hobo was just being a Jerk Ass to scare the main character.

 - Silent Whisper: When the main character tells Santa what he wants for Christmas.